canndyy/canndyy/README.md

 - 👀 I’m interested in health technologies, AI and ML in healthcare/ pharmaceutics
 - 🔭 I’m looking to any collaboration on data science projects
-- 🌱 I’m currently learning everything!
+- 🌱 I’m currently learning GCP

 ---
 ### ⚙️ Have a look at some examples of my work: